sz3kz/cybersecurity-blog/Lame/README.md

 Although nmap couldn't identify what OS is running on the system, we can see that it is most probably some Linux distro.

 For the future I will note that the other ports are labeled by nmap to be "filtered" as in "there is something blocking connection".
 This will be important a bit later.

+### Version Scanning

+![Version scanning]

+With a version scan utilizing version detection and allowing nmap to execute default scriots yields much more info about the services.
+We now know that the machine is running vsFTPd 2.3.4, as well as 3.0.20 Samba.

+Having solved the box already, I know that the ssh service will be of no interest for me, so I'll focus on the ftp and samba services

+## FTP exploitation